Where To Eat When You Want To Go *Fancy* guide image

 Because sometimes hearing the life and times of the garden pea on your fork makes it taste better.

 Fancy restaurants can be very silly.
 Everyone knows that.
 From the tweezer obsession, to the staff’s silent and die-hard commitment to your hydration, to the last words of a single leaf of radicchio you hear before eating it.
 It’s all OTT.
 But sometimes, OTT is what you want.
 Maybe it’s your birthday, or an anniversary, or you’re just in the mood for someone to lift the lid off an extravagant bowl to reveal one single holy water-boiled chickpea.
-Whatever the reason, if you just want to be in a restaurant and eat food that feels a bit fancy, these are the spots for you.
+Whatever the reason, if you just want to eat in a fancy restaurant in London, these are the places for you.

 THE SPOTS